The ABC Test is 20th-century thinking for 21st-century work.

 The antiquated ABC test cannot make that distinction.
 Its old-fashioned language is why it attacks the livelihoods of our best and brightest in the creative class and beyond.

-We are FIGHT FOR FREELANCERS USA, a non-partisan, grassroots coalition of independent contractors who oppose the PROAct.
+We are FIGHT FOR FREELANCERS USA, a nonpartisan, grassroots coalition of independent contractors who oppose the use of the ABC Test in federal law.
 Join us.